Chef Director, St Leonards

-Andrew is always keen to challenge perceptions and although he has the look and reputation for cooking with meat and BBQ he became known for creating daintier dishes championing vegetables at Brunswick House where he is Chef Director.
-Andrew’s latest restaurant St Leonards opened in the summer of 2018 with great anticipation and support from the London restaurant critics.
+Andrew is always keen to challenge perceptions and although he has the look and reputation for cooking with meat and BBQ he became known for creating daintier dishes championing vegetables at Brunswick House, where he was Chef Director for several years.
+Andrew is now Chef Director of London restaurant St Leonards, which opened in 2018 with great anticipation and support from the London restaurant critics.
 His menu has a fire and ice theme with an ice bar for raw fish, and open-hearth fire and spit for cooking meat and vegetables.

 Andrew is also the founder of Pilot Light, an incredible campaign he created to support people in the catering industry struggling with mental health issues.
 Having has personally suffered and recovered from mental health issues over the years - he decided to post about his experiences on social media last year, he was stunned when, overnight, he became inundated with stories from young commis chefs to major heavy weight Michelin-starred chefs sharing their mental health stories.
 This opened a public discussion about the lack of support for young creative people in an industry that has dominated the press with its bad reputation for bullying, high pressured environments, late nights and staff abuse.
 Andrew vowed to do something about it.

 Andrew may not seem like the obvious spokesperson to talk about mental health but his honesty and encouragement to find solutions to combat the stigma surrounding mental health problems, is having such a profound effect on the industry it has inspired Andrew to continue to spread his message outside of the catering world into other workplace environments.
 He particularly wants to encourage young men to feel comfortable to communicate their mental health concerns in a safe and supportive way.